Skip to content

 ## Abstract

-Every chain defines their own address types & also a way to identify networks within that chain's ecosystem.
+Every namespace defines their own address types and also a way to identify networks within that namespace's ecosystem.

-[ERC-7930] is an address format for (address, chain) pairs supporting any chain, and also including metadata on the chain & addresses' type so no information needs to be communicated out of band.
+[ERC-7930] is an address format for (address, chain) pairs supporting any chain, and also including metadata on the chain and addresses' type in a self-describing way, reducing the need to communicate metadata or context out-of-band.

-This CAIP aims to append a living & mutable repository of chain-specific address serialization methods to the CASA system in the form of its namespace-specific profiles, enabling all current and future chains to uniformly conform to Interoperable Addresses.
+This CAIP aims to append a living and mutable registry of chain-specific address serialization methods to the CASA system in the form of its namespace-specific profiles, enabling all current and future chains to uniformly conform to Interoperable Addresses.

 ## Motivation

-Standards like CAIP-2 and CAIP-10 are simple text representations of addresses & chain namespaces/references, but they do not address:
+Standards like CAIP-2 and CAIP-10 are simple text representations of addresses and chain namespaces and references, but they do not address:

-- Binary representation of addresses and/or chain namespace+reference: Relevant & desired for on-chain usage.
+- Binary representation of addresses and/or chain namespace+reference: Relevant and desired for on-chain usage.

-- Canonicity: CAIP-10, being a generic text format, leaves the canonization and serialization of text address to on-chain addresses to each namespace's profile; unless a given namespace's profile specifies such logic, the standard itself makes no universal guarantees on a blockchain account (_target address_ in ERC-7930 parlance) having only one CAIP-10 representation; for namespaces where such canonicity is neither inherent or specified by the CASA profile, duplicate entries can be created (e.g. when used as dictionary keys).
+- Canonicity: [CAIP-10], being a generic text format, leaves the canonization and serialization of text address to on-chain addresses to each namespace's profile.
+Unless a given namespace's profile specifies such logic, the standard itself makes no universal guarantees on a blockchain account (_target address_ in ERC-7930 parlance) having only one CAIP-10 representation.
+For namespaces where such canonicity is neither inherent nor specified by the CASA profile, duplicate entries can be created (e.g. when used as dictionary keys).

 - Succinctness: Text formats necessarily have to incur encoding overhead compared to binary ones, causing relative informational inefficiency.